determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-known-issues.rst

 -  Enroot requires manual download and creation of containers.
 The error ``[ERROR] No such file or
    directory:
    /home/users/test/.local/share/enroot/determinedai+environments+cuda-11.1-base-gpu-mpi-0.18.5``
-   indicates the user ``test`` has not created an Enroot container for docker image ``determinedai/environments:cuda-11.1-base-gpu-mpi-0.18.5``.
+   indicates the user ``test`` has not created an Enroot container for Docker image ``determinedai/environments:cuda-11.1-base-gpu-mpi-0.18.5``.
 Check the available containers using the ``enroot list`` command.
 See :ref:`enroot-config-requirements` for guidance on creating Enroot containers.